 More recently, in response to what he described as an unsettling political atmosphere nationally, Tu decided that the next step in his career would be in public service, defending civil rights.
 Crossing paths with Nancy Northup, the president and CEO of the Center for Reproductive Rights, whom he had first met as a law student, Tu found the organization’s efforts compelling.

 “When I spoke to her and realized what the center was facing in terms of the onslaught of anti-abortion restrictions that were coming, and certainly the changed Court… I said, ‘This is the right place and the right time,’” Tu says.
 He joined the center in 2018.

 In February, as Tu and Rikelman prepared for their Supreme Court appearance, they fine-tuned their arguments through moot sessions at various law schools, including an argument at NYU Law on February 3.
 That moot session was coordinated by NYU Law adjunct professor Yaira Dubin, counsel at O’Melveny & Meyers, who is also co-counsel for the plaintiffs in June Medical Services v.
 Russo.

-One week after the Supreme Court argument, Tu will return to NYU Law on March 12 to join Frederick I. and Grace Stokes Professor of Law Melissa Murray for a panel discussion on the case that will be hosted by the American Constitution Society at NYU Law, If/When/How: Lawyering for Reproductive Justice, and the Supreme Court Forum.
+One week after the Supreme Court argument, Tu returned to NYU Law to join Frederick I. and Grace Stokes Professor of Law Melissa Murray for a panel discussion on the case that was hosted by the American Constitution Society at NYU Law, If/When/How: Lawyering for Reproductive Justice, and the Supreme Court Forum.

 Posted February 26, 2020